artefactual/archivematica-docs/admin-manual/installation-setup/customization/dashboard-config.rst

       </preconfiguredChoices>
      </processingMCP>

-Note that ``appliesTo`` is the UUID associated with the micro-service job presented in the dashboard and ``goToChain`` is the UUID of the desired selection.
+Note that ``appliesTo`` is the UUID associated with the microservice job presented in the dashboard and ``goToChain`` is the UUID of the desired selection.